alexvolok/alexvolok.github.io/_posts/2020-01-24-adf-devops-configure-az-cli.md

 published: true
 ---

 Previous post [Automated Deployment via Azure CLI](/2020/adf-devops-generate-az-cli) is an example example of how to get a brand-new environment by firing a script.
 However, it comes pretty blank and unconfigured.
 In this post I would like to talk about an automated configuration of Azure Data Factory deployments.
-At least a few things can be automated in the most of cases: creation of storage containers, upload of the sample data, creation of secrets in a Key Vault and granting access of a Data Factory to them.
+At least a few things can be scripted in the most of cases: creation of storage containers, upload of the sample data, creation of secrets in a Key Vault and granting access of a Data Factory to them.

 #### Prerequisites
  -	**Azure CLI.** This is a modern cross-platform command-line tool to manage Azure services.
 It comes to a replacement to the older library AzureRM.
 Read more: [Azure PowerShell – Cross-platform “Az” module replacing “AzureRM”](https://azure.microsoft.com/es-es/blog/azure-powershell-cross-platform-az-module-replacing-azurerm/){:target="_blank"}.